Charles-Fieseler/Learning_Control_Signals_MATLAB/README.md

 * Learning control signals
 	* Main function: learn_control_signals.m
-	* This function returns a sweep of possible control signals with increasing sparsity
+	* This function returns a data class that contains a "path" of possible control signals with increasing sparsity
+* Determining "best" control signal
 	* Several helper functions are included to automatically choose the "best" one; type 'help learn_control_signals' for more information

+#### Advanced usage
-* Learning intrinsic dynamics
+* Learning intrinsic dynamics and automatically importing control signals
-	* The main user interface is provided by the large class, 'SignalLearningObject.m'
+	* This large class can process structs of data, with the specific use case of C. elegans neural data, 'SignalLearningObject.m'
 	* This will intake the relevant data and solve the optimization problem.
 	* There are many plotting options and algorithm settings available, as documented in the class.

 ### Contribution guidelines ###

-For academic use; I'm not planning on continuing to support this MATLAB version of the code.
+For academic use; I'm not planning on continuing to support this MATLAB version of the code for long (as of 2/26/2020).

 ### Who do I talk to? ###